UK Tax Strategy

 This document sets out Casio UK’s strategy towards its UK taxation matters and covers all operations carried out in the UK.

-This document is published in accordance with Schedule 19 Finance Act 2016.
+This document is published in accordance with Schedule 19 Finance Act 2016 in respect of the financial year ended 31March 2023.

 Our Tax Principles and Tax code of conduct